Chronic pot use can have serious effects on the brain, experts say

 Analysis of these samples found that the average amount of THC, the psychoactive portion of the drug, rose from 4 percent in 1995 to over 12 percent in 2014.
 During that same time, cannabidiol, the non-psychoactive component of marijuana, fell from 0.28 percent to 0.15 percent.
 This shift in the ratio of THC to CBD has a pronounced effect on the drug's perceived potency.

 The average potency of the flower product sold in Washington’s state-licensed markets is over 20 percent, and the average potency of extract-based products — like oils for vaping pens, dabs and the like — is in the neighborhood of 70 percent, said Caulkins.
-She said more research is needed to see how this difference in potency affects the body, compared with the weaker product studied in the past.
+He believes more research needs to be done to see how this difference in potency affects the body, compared with the weaker product studied in the past.

 As more is learned about the the effects of marijuana on the brain and body, experts hope to figure out if marijuana is a drug that can be managed like alcohol or if it is a highly addictive drug that needs to be highly regulated, like tobacco.

 Warner has been sober since Oct.
 17, 2010.
-He thanks his parents, the Mayo Clinic intensive addiction program and his 12-step recovery group for helping him to get back on track, but he cautions others about using the drug recreationally.
+He thanks his parents, the Mayo Clinic intensive addiction program and his 12-step recovery group for helping him to get back on track.

 “Addiction is real.
 It's a slow downhill kind of thing … it takes some years to get to that low point, and years to slowly build yourself back up,” said Warner.
 “Recovery isn’t easy, even for a guy like me who had resources, a support system, and no really bad consequences, like losing my job or going to jail.”